A cleverly chosen company name gives a company the necessary recognition value and sets it apart from the competition. But not every name is allowed.

 - Check the trademark rights on the website of the German Patent and Trademark Office (Deutschen Patent- und Markenamt)

-The unlawful use of a company name can lead to a company abuse procedure – therefore make sure that you get an IHK/HWK check!
-We can advise you on this in a free initial consultation.
+The unlawful use of a company name can get you in legal hot water – make sure that you get an IHK/HWK check.

 Bonus: Company and business name for UG and GmbH